Stasikratous Street

 Stasikratous Street (Οδός Στασικράτους, Stasikratus Sokağı), is a major shopping street located in the centre of Nicosia, Cyprus.

 Location

 The street begins at the intersection of the capital's Spyrou Kyprianou Avenue and Makariou Anevue.
-It runs parallel to Makarios Avenue and is filled with top designer brands and an assortment of coffee shops and restaurants.
+It runs parallel to Makariou Avenue and is filled with top designer brands and an assortment of coffee shops and restaurants.

 Big Brands

 Stasikratous hosts a number of international prestigious brands and has been categorized as one of the most famous streets in the Eastern Mediterranean region.
 The avenue is considered a small scale comparative of Bond Street in London.

 History

 Stasikratous Street was once an ordinary street with typical houses and office buildings.
 In a relatively short time frame the street was transformed into one of the most popular and expensive shopping areas in the capital city of Nicosia.
 Big brands and boutiques now operate shops on this avenue while the street also houses luxurious jewelers and other specialty shops.